ElementsProject/lightning/doc/lightning-invoice.7.md

 The *description* is a short description of purpose of payment, e.g. *1 cup of coffee*.
-This value is encoded into the BOLT11 invoice and is viewable by any node you send this invoice to.
+This value is encoded into the BOLT11 invoice and is viewable by any node you send this invoice to (unless *deschashonly* is true as described below).
 It must be UTF-8, and cannot use *\\u* JSON escape codes.

 The *expiry* is optionally the time the invoice is valid for; without a suffix it is interpreted as seconds, otherwise suffixes *s*, *m*, *h*,